omkarmagadumdev/react-journey/README.md

 # Igniting our App

 - `npx parcel index.html`- it will ignite our project
-- `npm install react` installing react through npm is preffered way.here `-D ` is not there because we want react normal dependcies not devDependecies and also easy to manage the versions in package.json and packagelock.json.
+- `npm install react` installing react through npm is preffered way.here `-D ` is not there because we want react normal dependcies with devDependecies and also easy to manage the versions in package.json and packagelock.json.
 - `npm i react-dom ` `i` is the shot form of install.
 - `npx parcel index.html` start the server.
 - `npx parcel build index.html` it will create dist